 And I found myself alone all of a sudden…a lot.
-I hadn’t quite mastered the art of “table for one”, and my wallet wasn’t fond of dining out anyhow, so I started to occupy my time with cooking.
+I hadn’t quite mastered the art of “table for one”, and my wallet wasn’t fond of dining out anyhow, so I began to occupy my time with cooking.
 My mother is a fabulous cook and I grew up with family dinner over cozy from-scratch meals.
 In my NYC loneliness, cooking felt like the perfect way to fill the void.

-One day, I quite nearly stumbled upon a school called the Natural Gourmet Institute in NYC’s Chelsea neighborhood.
-A nationally certified culinary school focused on health-supportive cooking.
+One day, I quite nearly stumbled upon a school called the Natural Gourmet Institute (NGI): a nationally-certified culinary school focused on health-supportive cooking.
 As soon as I stepped inside, I knew I’d found my future, and I made the best decision of my life.

-There is a way to enjoy nutritious food without feeling deprived, stressed or uprooted from your childhood favorites…and it’s right here!
 Thanks for stopping by LL Balanced, I hope y’all stay a while!